dblock/code.dblock.org/_posts/2011/2011-10-13-sorting-tables-in-rails-w-mongoid.markdown

 end
 {% endhighlight %}

-There’re several issues with this.
+There are several issues with this.

-We’ve just enabled parameter injection where one can send all kinds of wonderful queries into the Mongoid model by editing the URL.
+We've just enabled parameter injection where one can send all kinds of wonderful queries into the Mongoid model by editing the URL.
-There’s no clear default sorting, for tags we’d like to sort by count in descending order.
+There's no clear default sorting, for tags we'd like to sort by count in descending order.

 The first issue can be solved by checking whether the direction is one of _:asc_ or _:desc_ and whether a column is a field in the model (added to _config/initializers/mongoid_document.rb_).